Community Chest

 • initiatives that will help community groups to become sustainable in the longer term

-• groups who have not received a grant from the community chest in the past
+• groups who have not received a grant from the community chest in the recent past

 Lower priority will be given to groups who have received a community chest grant in the past two years and those that apply for projects similar to previous years.